g-soldera/launch-countdown/README.md

 Launch Countdown offers various customization options:

--**Launch Date**: Update the launch date in the code to match your specific event.
+- **Launch Date**: Update the launch date in the code to match your specific event.

--**Event Details**: Modify the event details section to provide information about your upcoming event.
+- **Event Details**: Modify the event details section to provide information about your upcoming event.

--**Background Image**: Replace the default background image with your own image or choose a different one that suits your event.
+- **Background Image**: Replace the default background image with your own image or choose a different one that suits your event.

 ## ✍️ Contributing